cloudlumanex/Azure-App-Services/README.md

 After Deploying my App service, I went to the DEPLOYMENT CENTER selected GITHUB as my source, and Authorized it, I chose my repository and branch where my code will be hosted on GitHub.
 ![Screenshot 2024-10-07 092102](https://github.com/user-attachments/assets/0178e032-7c44-4d08-8027-e3f061aebd5e)

-After setting up the DEPLOYMENT CENTER, I went to the DEPLOYMENT SLOT where I added a slot called STAGING and cloned the setting from the Production Slot, this allows me to test updates in Staging Slot before Pushing to production
+After setting up the DEPLOYMENT CENTER, I went to the DEPLOYMENT SLOT where I added a slot called STAGING and cloned the setting from the Production Slot, this allows me to test updates in the Staging Slot and later SWAP with the production slot.
 ![Screenshot 2024-10-07 094319](https://github.com/user-attachments/assets/313af34d-a164-46c5-b507-2e6f8da55162)

 # Configure Custom Domain and SSL